How much does an Accountant charge?

 Number of Directors for filing Directors Returns (Limited Companies only)

 Directors need to file Directors Tax Returns in October each year.
 It is a statement which outlines the amount of personal income a Director has had.
 This can include salary or dividends from their company.

 Even if a Director has not had any income, they are still required to file nil (zero) Directors Return to Revenue.

 As mentioned, many accountancy practices charge a fixed price.
 So why are they asking you for more money throughout the year?

 Here are the top reasons why your accountant may be asking you for more money on top of their fixed price:

 Paying taxes to Revenue

-You pay your accountant to calculate this tax bill for you so you are not paying too much tax, you are availing of the correct tax credits and reliefs, and all your expenses are recorded correctly.
+You pay your accountant to calculate this tax bill for you.
+It is their job to ensure you are not paying too much tax, you are availing of the correct tax credits and reliefs, and all your expenses are recorded correctly.
 If your accountant is also your ‘tax agent’, you can pay your accountant the tax liability amount and your accountant can pay Revenue on your behalf.
-This is a good option for non-resident Directors who don’t have a applicable bank account or it just may be easier to have your accountant look after this for you.
+This is a good option for non-resident Directors who don’t have an applicable bank account or it just may be easier to have your accountant look after this for you.

 Paying fines to Revenue or the Companies Registration Office (CRO)

 Another reason why an accountant may be asking you for extra money throughout the year is because you’ve missed an important deadline.
 This is another fee that is paid directly to the source.
 For example, Limited Companies are required to file Annual Returns to the CRO each year.
 Failure to file it on time and your company will be fined €100 for the day it was missed and €3 per day until it is filed, up to a maximum of €1,200.
 Depending on the reason it was missed, you may need to pay this fine to the CRO.
 Your accountant will ask that the amount be paid to them and then they will pay the CRO on your behalf.